-In 2020 there have been personal data breaches, such as letters or emails sent to the wrong address and by human error.
-In case of personal data breaches imposing a risk to the rights of our customers, employees and other stakeholders, these were reported to the Dutch Data Protection Authority and appropriate action by Aegon Nederland was undertaken.
+In 2021 the number of personal data breaches, such as letters or e-mails sent to the wrong address and by human error, was comparable to earlier years.
+Personal data breaches that imposed a risk to the rights of our customers, employees and other stakeholders, were reported to the Dutch Data Protection Authority and appropriate action by Aegon Nederland was undertaken to prevent further damage and recurrence.